Alexis-BX/X-Sono/README.md

 This is a project that was developed jointly with Alexis Baleras.
 Its aim is to create a new sound management software for military ceremonies at Ecole Polytechnique Paris.

+The document `Ceremonial_X.pdf` details the functioning of one of these ceremonies and it is highly recommended to be familiar with it beforehand.

 This system was made for students following French ceremonies, this is why some supporting documents as well as in-app buttons may be in French.

 ## Compiling